Algorithmic Assistance with Recommendation-Dependent Preferences: Introduction

-To this model we add the assumption that recommendations affect decisions not only through the information they provide, but also by setting a reference point for the decision-maker.
-We assume that the decision-maker perceives an additional (private) cost from making an error when deviating from this recommendation.
-Specifically, in our model there is an additional loss when the decision-maker takes a risky decision against the safe recommendation of an algorithm when the bad state materializes.
-Similarly, there may also be an additional loss from deviation when the decision-maker opts for the safe option relative to a risky recommendation when the good state occurs.
+To this model, we add the assumption that recommendations affect decisions not only through the information they provide, but also by setting a reference point against which the agent measures their outcomes.
+We assume that the agent perceives an additional (personal) cost from making an error when deviating from the algorithm's recommendation.
+Specifically, in our model, there is an additional loss when the agent takes a risky decision against the safe recommendation of the algorithm and the bad state materializes.
+Similarly, there may also be an additional loss from deviating when the agent opts for the safe option relative to a risky recommendation and the good state occurs.

-A first motivation for such recommendation-dependent preferences stems from institutional factors, such as when deviating from recommendations triggers audits or may create backlash.
+A first motivation for such recommendation-dependent preferences stems from institutional factors, such as when making mistakes that defy recommendations triggers audits or may create backlash.
 For example, a judge may be reluctant to release a defendant in light of a jailing recommendation for fear of repercussions, even if they believe that the defendant represents a lower risk.
-Similarly, a doctor may prefer to order a test (safe decision) when the algorithm recommends so for fear of missing a bad diagnosis against algorithmic advice, and may feel more justified in taking a risky decision when the algorithm concurs.
+Similarly, a doctor may prefer to order a test (safe decision) when the algorithm recommends doing so for fear of missing a bad diagnosis against algorithmic advice, leading to an accusation of malpractice.
+We provide one specific model that microfounds such targeted audits.
+Specifically, we show that it may be optimal for an outside observer to mostly target audits towards mistakes that go against algorithmic recommendations, since they are most indicative of avoidable mistakes.

 A second motivation is provided by established models from behavioral science that suggest expected losses impact decision-makers more than commensurate gains, relative to some reference point that we assume here is affected by the algorithmic recommendation.
-The combination of perceiving decision utility relative to a reference point and experiencing loss aversion relative to that reference point are two of the main features of Prospect Theory, which has been one of the most established frameworks rooted in psychology for describing systematic deviations from rational utility maximization.
-Here, we show that the combination of those two features predicts recommendation dependence when we assume that the reference point is obtained from the recommended action.
+The combination of perceiving decision utility or regret relative to a reference point and experiencing loss aversion against that reference point predicts recommendation dependence when we assume that the reference point is obtained from the recommended action.
+In addition, recommendation dependence also arises naturally from a model of costly defaults, where overriding a default is costly.